 Disclaimer: Soul Nomad and the World Eaters is the property of Nippon Ichi Software.
-Rating is for violence, profanity and non-explicit adult themes.
+Rating is for violence, offensive language and non-explicit adult themes.

 Author's Note: Here's a slew of oneshots from different points of view, in different lengths, in different genres.
 They aren't in chronological order.
 Each chapter is a separate story.